12 Steps to an Easy Kitchen Declutter

 Once you’ve tackled all related cabinets (any cabinets with crossover items), fully complete those areas.
 Follow the process of removing, wiping, and selecting what to put back in order of priority.
 Set aside anything that’s being decluttered.

-I like to close out those related areas completely before moving on to new areas of focus, like spices and utensils.
+I like to complete those related areas before moving on to new areas of focus, like spices and utensils.

 #9.
 Create A Discard Pile.